papadok24/Power-Pages-Jumpstart/docs/day-1/data-model.md

 - Used for portal authentication (external users)
 - Table permissions must be configured for Contact read/write access
 - Users can only see/edit their own Contact record

+**Portal Usage**:
+- Contact records serve as the identity for external portal users
+- Users manage their profile information via the **Profile** page
+- Contact ID is used to scope all related data (Pets, Appointments, Booking Requests) to the current user
+- Contact is created automatically when users register or are invited via Power Automate flow

 **Reference**: [Contact entity documentation](https://learn.microsoft.com/en-us/dynamics365/customer-engagement/web-api/contact)